fgyara/trials/foo.md

 This is a new file - nothing in there yet

-This is an edit on branch 1
+This is an edit on branch 1.

+And a subsequent edit on branch 1.